MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 1. In the Configuration Manager console, navigate to **Assets and Compliance** > **Endpoint Protection** > **Windows Defender ATP Policies** and select **Create Windows Defender ATP Policy**.
 The Microsoft Defender ATP Policy Wizard opens.
 1. Type the **Name** and **Description** for the Microsoft Defender ATP policy and select **Onboarding**.
-1. **Browse** to the configuration file provided by your organization's Microsoft Defender ATP cloud service tenant.
+1. **Browse** to the configuration file you extracted from the downloaded .zip file.
    > [!Note]
    > For Configuration Manager version 2002, you'll need the **Workspace key** and **Workspace ID** even if you're onboarding only up-level devices.
 Get these values by selecting **Settings** > **Onboarding** > **Windows 7 and 8.1** from the [Microsoft Defender ATP online service](https://securitycenter.windows.com/). <!--7054188-->
 1. Specify the file samples that are collected and shared from managed devices for analysis.